Siegmund Nimsgern: Life and career

 Nimsgern was born in Sankt Wendel, Saarland, on 14 January 1940.
 As a boy he had a soprano voice.
-After leaving school in 1960 he studied musicology, German and philosophy at the University of Saarbrücken, He studied voice and musical education at the Hochschule für Musik Saar with Sibylle Fuchs, Jakob Stämpfli and Paul Lohmann.
+After completing school in Saarbrücken in 1960 he studied musicology, German and philosophy at the University of Saarbrücken.
+He studied voice and musical education at the Hochschule für Musik Saar with Sibylle Fuchs, Jakob Stämpfli and Paul Lohmann.
 He won the 1965 International Vocal Competition 's-Hertogenbosch and the 1967 Mendelssohn Competition in Berlin.

 Nimsgern made his debut at the Saarländisches Staatstheater in Saarbrücken in 1967 as Lionel in Tchaikovsky's The Maid of Orleans.
 In 1971, he went to the Deutsche Oper am Rhein in Düsseldorf and Duisburg for three years.
 One of his early successes was Escamillo in Bizet's Carmen.

 He appeared internationally from 1973, first at the Royal Opera House in London as Amfortas in Wagner's Parsifal in 1973.
 He performed the role also at the Paris Opéra in 1974, Kreon in Stravinsky's Oedipus rex in 1979, and later both Telramund in Wagner's Lohengrin and Pizarro in Beethoven's Fidelio, which became two signature roles.
 He used "differentiated vocal gestures" and articulation of the language to portray "evil, dark, ambiguous figures" including also Ruthven in Marschner's Der Vampyr, Klingsor in Parsifal, and the title roles in Bartók's Bluebeard's Castle and Hindemith's Cardillac.
 Nimsgern performed at La Scala in Milan, at the Orange Festival from 1976 to 1979 and in 1989, and at the Arena di Verona in 1980.
 He performed at the 1989 Ludwigsburg Festival as Kaspar in Weber's Der Freischütz and at the Vienna State Opera as Dr. Vigelius in Schreker's Der ferne Klang.
 In 1993 he appeared as Altair in Die ägyptische Helena by R. Strauss at the Megaron hall in Athens.

 Nimsgern made his debut at the Metropolitan Opera in New York as Pizarro, returning for Jochanaan in Salome by R. Strauss.
 He performed at the Opéra de Montréal and the San Francisco Opera.
 When he appeared as Scarpia in Puccini's Tosca at the Lyric Opera of Chicago, he interpreted him as the foreboding of a fascist sadist; his interpretation was hailed as the best Scarpia since Tito Gobbi.